mvolkmann/blog/src/unix-notes.md

 ripgrep implements the `rg` command in Rust which is a much faster alternative to the `find` command.

-To find all occurrences of a string within a specific file, enter `rg '{string}' {file-path}`.
+To find all occurrences of a string within any file that is in or below the current directory, enter `rg '{string}'.
 Quotes around the string are only needed if it contains spaces, other special characters, or a regular expression.

-To find all files in and below the current directory that contain a given string, enter `rg '{string}'`.
-By default it does not search the following files:
+By default `rg` does not search the following files:

 - hidden files (whose names begin with `.`)
 - files in a Git repository that match patterns